acuoci/ATP/README.md

 1. `lectures`: codes presented and discussed in the ATP lectures

-2. `practicals`: codes and problems presented and discussed in the ATP practical sessions
+2. `practicals`: codes and problems presented and discussed in the ATP practical sessions (see [practicals/README.md](practicals/README.md))

 ## 1. Advection-diffusion-reaction equation in 1D with the Finite Difference (FD) method